AniTrend/retrofit-graphql/README.md

 - Custom Scalar Types
 - Cached Responses

 But since model classes are automatically generated for you, the developer loses some flexibility, such as use of generics, abstraction and inheritance.
-Also Android Peformance best practice suggests that developers should use StringDef and IntDef over enums and [here's why](https://stackoverflow.com/questions/29183904/should-i-strictly-avoid-using-enums-on-android).
+Also Android Performance best practice suggests that developers should use StringDef and IntDef over enums and [here's why](https://stackoverflow.com/questions/29183904/should-i-strictly-avoid-using-enums-on-android).

-Strangly there are tons of simple examples all over Medium using apollo graphql for Android, but none of them address these issues because most of them just construct a simple single resource request demo application.
+Strangely there are tons of simple examples all over Medium using apollo graphql for Android, but none of them address these issues because most of them just construct a simple single resource request demo application.
 These look just fine at first glance until you start working with multiple data types and apollo starts generating classes for every fragment and query even if the data models are the same, or share similar properties.
 Thus this project came to be

 ____